-This rule does not require disclosure of information that is confidential under Rule 1.6 (or Iowa Code section 622.10).
+This rule does not require disclosure of information that is confidential under Rule 1.6.
 It does not require disclosure of information gained while participating in a lawyers assistance program.
-(In Iowa, the program must be an "approved" one.)
+(The program must be one that is approved by the Supreme Court.)